Our school curriculum is driven and shaped by our school vision, which informs everything that we do.

-At St Nicholas Primary School, we teach French to our key stage 2 children using the Toute le Monde scheme of work.
+At St Nicholas Primary School, we teach French to our key stage 2 children using the Kapow scheme of work.
 We have established links with Saint-Joseph, Saint-Andre-Lez-Lille in France.
-Children have pen pals which they keep throughout years 4 and 5.
-Our children visit them and they visit us on alternate years.
+The children have pen pals, who they write to throughout the year.
+In recent years, the children have visited the France and the French children have visited us.
+We are also very excited about participating in a music project with the school.
 Every year, we celebrate Bastille Day across the school and learn about French history and culture.
 As well as French, KS2 pupils participate in European languages day every year, where they get to experience a language other than French.

 The aims of Primary Languages teaching at St Nicholas Primary School are to

 - foster an interest in language learning by introducing children to other languages in a way that is enjoyable and accessible to all pupils;